Treblle/docs/src/pages/en/sdk-development.md

 - https://punisher.treblle.com
 - https://sicario.treblle.com

 You can randomly pick one of the mentioned endpoints to send the payload to.
-Here is an implementation in JavaScript which randomly picks and endpoint to send the payload to.
+Here is an implementation in JavaScript which randomly picks an endpoint to send the payload to.
 This act as a sort of ad hoc load balancing strategy implemented within the SDK itself.

 ```js
 function getTreblleEndpoint() {